fecgov/fec-pattern-library/README.md

 Since the `fec-cms` repository is a dependency to this pattern library, there may be discrepancies between style components that exist in `fec-cms` and what this repository is attempting to import.

-If this happens, you may see the following error message:
+If this happens, you may see the following error message in your terminal:
 > Error: File to import not found or unreadable: ./node_modules/fec-cms/fec/fec/static/scss/components/[some-component].

 > Parent style sheet: […]/fec-pattern-library/static/scss/styles.scss